 - validate_datetime (function) function which accepts a datetime instance and returns whether the task should be executed at the given time. - retries (int) number of times to retry the function if an unhandled exception occurs when it is executed. - retry_delay (int) number of seconds to wait in-between retries. - priority (int) priority assigned to task, higher numbers are processed first by the consumer when there is a backlog. - context (bool) when the task is executed, include the Task instance as a parameter. - name (str) name for this task.
-If not provided, Huey will default to using the module name plus function name. - kwargs arbitrary key/value arguments that are passed to the TaskWrapper instance. - Returns a TaskWrapper that wraps the decorated function and exposes a number of APIs for enqueueing the task.
+If not provided, Huey will default to using the module name plus function name. - expires set expiration time for task if task is not run before expires, it will be discarded.
+The expires parameter can be either an integer (seconds), a timedelta, or a datetime.
+For relative expiration values, the expire time will be resolved when the task is enqueued. - kwargs arbitrary key/value arguments that are passed to the TaskWrapper instance.

+Returns a TaskWrapper that wraps the decorated function and exposes a number of APIs for enqueueing the task.